KarnezaMilan/GitGUI/GIT_WPF/WpfApp1/ReadMe.txt

 ﻿TO DO:

-branch

 remote

-check if repo is init

 help ?

+FIX :

+tag

 drop menu fix

-suck it

-// stage unstage property change
+check if repo is init